 Organizing validation sessions of LSC data to be uploaded in the hub

-After the project, the hub should be hosted by an ICT unit of a public institution with a specific budget and staff
+After the project, the hub should be hosted by an ICT unit of a public institution with a specific budget and staff.

 Data Users

 Stakeholders in the agricultural sector use various CSA interventions on soil fertility and soil-water conservation measures.
 The following CSA clusters group together related practices and techniques that address specific aspects of farming, such as soil conservation, fertility management, water management, and sustainable farming practices.